 There really is nothing like the fresh summer air in Illinois.
 You’ve been waiting all winter to dust off the motorcycle and let the wind run through your hair.
-Cars simply cannot emulate the feeling of riding a bike on a nice summer day.
-But unfortunately, this feeling comes with a great deal of risk.
+Cars simply cannot emulate the feeling of riding a bike on a nice day.
+But unfortunately, this feeling comes with a great deal of risk of a motorcycle accident.
 This risk increases substantially if you’re not wearing a helmet.

 With this in mind, does Illinois motorcycle helmet law require proper headwear?